keycult/keycult-resources/pages/mydoc/downloads_plate_files.md

 * **No warranty provided**: Keycult provides no warranty for these files.
 You agree to take full responsibility for their use.

-With that out of the way, plate files can be downloaded below:
+With that out of the way, plate files can be downloaded below.

+### Official Keycult Plate Files

+_These plate files are released by Keycult directly_

 * [Original No. 1 TKL Plate (2017 Private group buy)](/plate_files/No1TKL-2017-Plate.zip)
 * [No. 1 Rev. 1 TKL Plate](/plate_files/No1Rev1TKL-Plate.zip)